Mongoose 1969 Indy history

 Driven by: Lloyd Ruby and Joe Leonard.
 First race: Phoenix International Raceway (R1), 30 Mar 1969.
 Total of 4 recorded races.

 My thanks to Luis Mateus, Michael Ferner, Gerry Measures, Butch Gilbert, Bob McConnell, 'gbl' and Simmo Iskül for their help untangling the different Laycock-built cars between 1967 and 1971, allowing them to be divided into models and for this rarely-seen wedge car to be identified and its race history to be determined.
-Thanks also to Scott Krueger for the use of photographs from the Pat Heaney Collection.
+Thanks also to new owner Tony O'Neill, and to Scott Krueger for the use of photographs from the Pat Heaney Collection.

 These histories last updated on .